 According to projections by the U.S. Department of Labor Bureau of Labor Statistics, jobs in computer technology services will grow at

 more than four times the rate of all industries through 2022.

 Computer support positions are in increased demand as organizations upgrade outdated hardware, software and network equipment and require more knowledgeable professionals to respond to user questions.

-Workforce Solutions of Greater Dallas’s targeted occupations projects 11 separate IT positions as high growth areas, with the largest number of openings for software developers, nearly 16,000.
-High job growth is also projected for information systems managers, programmers, systems analysts, database administrators, computer support technicians, information security analysts, computer specialists, computer maintenance technicians and graphic designers.
+Workforce Solutions of Greater Dallas’s targeted occupations projects 11 separate computer-related positions as high growth areas.
+High job growth is projected for information systems managers, programmers, systems analysts, database administrators, computer support technicians, information security analysts, computer specialists, computer maintenance technicians and graphic designers.

 fastest-growing occupations and